Skip to content

 Host Keys

 Use only strong host key types.
-Remove or disable DSA and ECDSA keys if not needed:
+Remove or disable ECDSA keys if not needed (DSA support was removed entirely in OpenSSH 10.0):

 HostKey /etc/ssh/ssh_host_ed25519_key